JennEYoon/fastai-deep-learning/README.md

  * My study and work products are in "fastbook" folder.
  * fastai v2 software is in "fastai" folder.
- * apps folders have my exerperimentations.
+ * apps folders have my experimentations.

 For Fastai Class website: see https://www.fast.ai/
 For source Github repo:  see https://github.com/fastai/fastbook  and  https://github.com/fastai/fastai